 Before you purchase a timeshare at a particular resort, run a search on the Internet to find out more about the company that you're dealing with.
 Timeshare owners who have previously been scammed often post their experiences and warnings about scammers online.

 You can also check for complaints about the resort developer at any PROFECO office.

-If certain promises were made during the sales presentation, make sure those promises are covered in the contract.
+If any promises were made during the sales presentation, make sure those promises are covered in the contract.

-If you are thinking of purchasing a timeshare in Mexico (or have already done so) it is highly recommended that you hire competent Mexican legal counsel who can advise you of your rights and responsibilities in the transaction.
+If you're thinking of purchasing a timeshare in Mexico—or have already done so—consider hiring competent legal counsel in Mexico as soon as possible to advise you of your rights and responsibilities in the transaction.